dbrownidau/constitution/new_constitution.md

 22.5. generally carry out the policy of the corresponding subcommittee

 22.6. take the chair at any meeting of the subcommittee and decide meeting procedure

+## 23. Dissent Act

+23.1.
+All committee members have the power to call the dissent act

+23.2.
+The dissent act will overide or reverse a decision made by the executive committee if possible

+23.3.
+Voting is open to ordinary members, with the voting occuring via a GM, EGM or online ballot

+23.4.
+A majority vote is needed for a successful dissent act to occur

+## 24. Other

+24.1.
+David Maxwell is eternal dictator of CASSA

 ## 25. Vote of no confidence